rsrini7/Notification-SSE-GLM-Flux/broadcast-microservice/docs/04_user_connection_management1.md

 ### 1. SseConnectionManager

-<mcsymbol name="SseConnectionManager" filename="SseConnectionManager.java" path="c:\Users\Srini\ws\Notification-SSE-GLM-Flux\broadcast-microservice\src\main\java\com\example\broadcast\user\service\SseConnectionManager.java" startline="37" type="class"></mcsymbol> is the core component responsible for managing the low-level technical aspects of SSE connections.
+<mcsymbol name="SseConnectionManager" filename="SseConnectionManager.java" path="c:\Users\Srini\ws\Notification-SSE-GLM-Flux\broadcast-microservice\broadcast-user-service\src\main\java\com\example\broadcast\user\service\SseConnectionManager.java" startline="37" type="class"></mcsymbol> is the core component responsible for managing the low-level technical aspects of SSE connections.
 It maintains in-memory state for connections on the current pod and handles the lifecycle of SSE streams.

 **Responsibilities:**
 - Creating and storing in-memory sinks for each client connection.